ProjectHSI/MobArena/CODE_OF_CONDUCT.md

 **Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+Community leaders may request a public apology.

 ### 2. Warning